-Adjust our services to reduce inequalities in health outcomes
+Adjust our services to reduce inequalities in health outcomes:

-- Analyse activity to look for subgroups with worse outcomes - Work with community partners to understand how we could improve access and quality of care
+- Analyse activity to look for subgroups with worse outcomes. - Work with community partners to understand how we could improve access and quality of care.

-2. Lead the integration of care

-Standardise care for our population
+Strategic objective 2 principles: Lead the integration of care Standardise care for our population:

-- Standardise clinical pathways and governance for our services the ESNEFT way - Work with system partners to offer joined-up care and equitable access
+- Standardise clinical pathways and governance for our services, the ESNEFT way. - Work with system partners to offer joined-up care and equitable access.

-Integrate clinical services with system partners
+Integrate clinical services with system partners.

-Use population health data to plan care in partnership with other services Co-ordinate corporate services with our system partners including ICT, estates, workforce, communications and finance
+Use population health data to plan care in partnership with other services.

+Co-ordinate corporate services with our system partners including ICT, estates, workforce, communications and finance.
-3. Develop our centres of excellence

-Organise services at a scale to offer sustainable high-quality care, including:
+Strategic objective 3 principles: Develop our centres of excellence Organise services at a scale to offer sustainable high-quality care, including:

-- skilled workforce (specialisation and skill mix)

-- subspecialisation and specialised services

-- bed and theatre capacity
+- A skilled workforce (specialisation and skill mix). - Subspecialisation and specialised services. - Bed and theatre capacity.

-- modern equipment and estates

-- education, research and innovation
+- Modern equipment and estates. - Education, research and innovation.

-4. Support and develop our staff

-Invest in staff development
+Strategic objective 4 principles: Support and develop our staff Invest in staff development.

-Diversify our skill mix
+Diversify our skill mix.

-Promote and support staff wellbeing
+Promote and support staff wellbeing.

-5. Drive technology enabled care

-Transform care around our electronic patient record
+Strategic objective 5 principles: Drive technology enabled care Transform care around our electronic patient record:

-- Support standardised care - Improve safety through better access to clinical information and data analysis Adopt innovative technology to improve quality, safety and efficiency of care
+- Support standardised care - Improve safety through better access to clinical information and data analysis Adopt innovative technology to improve quality, safety and efficiency of care.